jackyzha0/quartz/content/notes/think-writing.md

 EOW: Identify Issues
 Next Week or Two: Fix issues and work on implementations as I go
 After: Start from ground up.
 Work on Implementation

+In order to find a base I need to know how a system is governed.
+This might not be the easiest information to find.
+I will have to rely on implementation of platform governance using product mechanisms as there are more publicly available.
+Could I use a combination of different bases. e.g., a DAO for community/App governance, Ethereum for platform governance, and something else for data.
+Is that a good way of splitting it up.